 Employee Traffic Reduction Program (ETRP)

-The Employee Traffic Reduction Program is currently being considered by the Air Pollution Control Division as a potential greenhouse gas reduction strategy for employers within Colorado's Ozone Nonattainment Area with 100 or more employees at one worksite.
-Since fall 2020, the Regional Air Quality Council (RAQC) has worked with stakeholders to develop and refine a draft ETRP concept for consideration by the RAQC Board.
-The Division is evaluating these strategies and listening to stakeholder feedback.
+The Air Pollution Control Division (Division) is proposing the Employee Traffic Reduction Program (ETRP) to the Air Quality Control Commission (AQCC0 as a potential greenhouse gas reduction strategy for employers within Colorado's Ozone Nonattainment Area with 100 or more employees at one worksite.
+The Division's proposal builds off of work done by the Regional Air Quality Council's to develop an ETRP framework and will provide multiple benefits beyond reducing GHGs.

 Greenhouse Gas Pollution Standard